Villa Romanazzi Carducci

 Take BARI NORD exit to E55 direction Bari Centro/Porto/Brindisi.
 Go straight on E55.
 Keep the right at the crossroads following the directions for Bari Centro/Brindisi and entering SS16.
 Take EXIT 11 to Bari-Poggiofranco and then the second exit to CENTRE/PORT.
 At the end of G. Tatarella street turn right (first exit of the traffic circle) and after 100 m turn left.
 Follow Via Cifarelli for 1 km getting on Via Capruzzi and finding the hotel entrance on the right.

 Take exit BARI SUD to enter SS271 to Bari.
 Enter SS16 through the crossroads to Brindisi/Taranto.
 Take EXIT 11 to Bari-Poggiofranco and then the second exit to Centro/Porto.
 At the end of G. Tatarella street turn right (first exit of the traffic circle) and after 100 m turn left.
 Follow Via Cifarelli for 1 km getting on Via Capruzzi and finding the hotel entrance on the right.

 All ICEM 2017 attendees can park their car at the Hotel Villa Romanazzi Carducci for free.

-It is strongly recommended that participants stay at Villa Romanazzi Carducci.
-The villa, with its lovely atmosphere, provides the right place for ICEM attendees to work together.
+Villa Romanazzi Carducci, with its lovely atmosphere, provides the right place for ICEM attendees to interact and work together.